Direct Farm Marketing in Ontario - A Primer

 Adhere to marketing regulations when marketing agricultural and food products in Ontario, both domestically and for export purposes.

 Developing and operating a direct farm marketing business in Ontario can be rewarding for you and your customers.
-The trust and interest in farming and local food is not a passing trend, and those that invest the time and energy will reap the benefits.
+The trust and interest in farming and local food is not a passing trend, and those that invest the time and energy will have the opportunity to benefit from this local food movement.

 Beyond Production Agriculture Business Information Bundle